Skip to content

 "velux2mqtt/blind/calibrate/set" device="blind", sub_topic="calibrate"

-The router silently ignores topics that do not match the expected pattern.
-If a message arrives for a device with no registered handler, a warning is logged but no error is raised.
+Topics that do not start with the configured prefix or do not end with /set are silently dropped.
+If a topic resolves to a device with no registered handler, a warning is logged but no error is raised.

 Availability Topics